 Take a moment to visit our Prescott Campus website and learn more about the beauty of northern Arizona.
 Prescott's climate offers exceptional year-round flying conditions and caters to an active, outdoor lifestyle.
-The University's Western campus in Prescott, Arizona, is 100 miles north of Phoenix.
-The mile-high campus has an enrollment of nearly 1,850 students, and covers 539 acres of high-altitude western terrain, with campus life centered in a one-mile area.
+The University's western campus in Prescott, Arizona, is 100 miles north of Phoenix.
+The mile-high campus has an enrollment of about 1,850 students and covers 539 acres of high-altitude western terrain, with campus life centered in a one-mile area.
 The flight training center is at nearby Prescott Love Field Municipal Airport.
-You can choose from 17 bachelor degrees and one master degree at the Prescott Campus.
+Students may choose from 19 bachelor degrees and two master's degrees at the Prescott Campus.

-On the Prescott Campus, there are more than 100 clubs and organizations, Army and Air Force ROTC, six intercollegiate athletic teams and numerous intramural teams and club sports.
+On the Prescott Campus there are more than 90 clubs and organizations, Army and Air Force ROTC, eleven (11) intercollegiate athletic teams, and numerous intramural teams and club sports.

 CAMPUS ESTABLISHED: 1978

 LOCATION: Prescott, Arizona (mile-high elevation).
 Two hours from Phoenix and the Grand Canyon.
 High desert climate, exceptional flying conditions, extraordinary natural environment.

 STUDENTS: Approximately 1,850 students from 50 states and 25 countries — seven percent international, 19 percent female.

 AVERAGE CLASS SIZE: 21

 RESIDENCE OPTIONS: Three distinctive co-ed residential centers, including newly renovated Mingus Mountain Residence Halls and Thumb Butte Complex, our latest addition exclusively for freshmen (47% of students live on campus).